espin086/coursera-machinelearning-project/README.md

 # Machine Learning Project
-##Predicting Quality the Quality of Weight Lifting Exercises
+##Predicting the Quality of Weight Lifting Exercises

 This document contains the following details about the the analysis contained in the ModelFitting R code in this repository.